Hummingbird vine, which also goes by the name Virginia jasmine, is a vine that is simply beautiful and it blooms all summer long.

 Soil – rather rich, cool and well drained

-Flowering – June to October, depending on the climate
+Foliage: deciduous – Flowering: summer to mid-fall depending on climate

 Its flowers are shaped like orange or red trumpets, and they’ll decorate your garden up to the first frost spells.